10 Goth Garden Plants: Dark Foliage Picks for a Moody Garden

 Decadence® Dark Chocolate False Indigo, a Goth garden plant with dark flower spikes.
 Image courtesy of Proven Winners, provenwinners.com.

-9. Dolce® Frosted Berry Coral Bells
+9. Dolce® Frosted Berry Coral Bells, a Black-Veined Foliage Perennial for Part Shade

 Dolce® ‘Frosted Berry’ Heuchera hybrid